zgazak/tetra3/docs/installation.rst

 You will now also be able to push proposed changes to the software.
-There are many good resources for learning about Git, `the documentation <https://git-scm.com/doc>`_ which includes the reference, a free book on Git, and basic videos is a good place to start.
+There are many good resources for learning about Git, `the documentation <https://git-scm.com/doc>`_ which includes the reference, a free book on Git, and introductory videos is a good place to start.

 Installing tetra3
 -----------------